Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - The Peer ID provided by the X.509 certificate used by the Manager of the Directory matches the value of the field `grant.data.directory.peer_id`
 - The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.peer.id`
 - The subject organization of the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.peer.name`
-- A Manager address is provided in the field `grant.data.peer.contract_manager_address`.
-The value should be a valid URL as specified in [@!RFC1738]

 Signature requirements: